blaenk/site/input/notes/postgresql.markdown

 * It only works when the query's `WHERE` clause contains constants.
 For example, comparing against `CURRENT_TIMESTAMP` cannot be optimized because the planner cannot know which partition it would fall under at run time.
 * The partitioning constraints should be simple in order to facilitate the query planner's attempt to prove that the partitions won't be visited.
 * All constraints on all partitions of the master table are examined, which can increase query planning time as the number of partitions and constraints increases (e.g. more than 100).

+# Dependency Tracking

+The creation of database objects often implies dependencies between those objects.
+PostgreSQL prevents dropping objects that are being depended on unless explicitly specified via `CASCADE`, in which case the dependent objects are dropped recursively as well.
+The default behavior is `RESTRICT`.

+Dependency tracking for functions is based on the arguments and result types, but not the function body.